BJClarke/troubleshoot/ts_createapps.md

 ## Service broker error when you add the {{site.data.keyword.objectstorageshort}} capability
 {: #os}

-You might see the following error if you use the {{site.data.keyword.dev_cli_short}} to create two projects with the {{site.data.keyword.objectstorageshort}} capability:
+You might see the following error if you use the {{site.data.keyword.dev_cli_short}} CLI to create two applications with the {{site.data.keyword.objectstorageshort}} capability:

 ```
 FAILED